The Real Numbers Behind AI Agent ROI — Klarna, JPMorgan, GitHub, Shopify, Uber

 The 50% reduction in issue resolution time applies to the cases AI handles directly.
 Faster resolution for routine issues means customers spend less time waiting and human agents spend less time on simple cases.
 The compound effect is better customer experience and lower support cost simultaneously.

-The 3 million weekly interactions across 70 countries reflects the scale challenge that most case studies do not address.
+Here's the thing people skip over: the 3 million weekly interactions across 70 countries reflects a scale challenge that most case studies don't address.
 Uber's deployment required building AI agents that handle context in multiple languages, across different regulatory environments, for interactions that require real-time access to location, payment, and account data simultaneously.
 The infrastructure complexity behind the simple-sounding "3 million interactions per week" number is substantial.

 The Honest ROI Summary — What the Numbers Actually Tell You